 You’d expect the last mangoes of the season to be ripe yellow, robustly sweet and oozing juice, but nature has a way of subverting expectations.
 I cut open a fat Banganapalli this Sunday to have mango cubes as a post-lunch dessert.
 The mango’s insides turned out to be half-white and tending towards sour.

-My first thought was to make sweet mango chutney but then the fresh aromatic ginger in my pantry nudged me to try something different – a chunky mango and ginger chutney.
+My first thought was to make sweet mango chutney but then the fresh aromatic ginger in my pantry nudged me to try something different – a chunky ginger jaggery chutney with mango.

 - Jaggery – 2 tablespoons